Pharmacy Infoline

 4. Classification Based on Management: Hospitals based on this criteria can be subdivided as follows:

 2. State Governments: These hospitals are controlled by the state or union territory.
-Government authorities and public sector activities running through the state or union territories comprising the police, prison, irrigation department, etc. are the examples of such hospitals.
+Government authorities and public sector activities running through the state or union territories comprising the police, prison, irrigation department, etc. are examples of such hospitals.

 4. Autonomous Bodies: These hospitals are formed under a special act of parliament or state legislation.
-They are financially supported by the Central/State Governme nt/Union territory.
+They are financially supported by the Central/State government/Union territory.
 AIIMS (New Delhi), PGIMER (Chandigarh), NIMHANS (Bangalore), KMIO (Bangalore), etc. are some examples of such hospitals.

 5. Classification Based on Cost: Hospitals based on this criteria can be subdivided as follows: